Weinstein handlebodies for complements of smoothed toric divisors: Toric transformations

-Let $(M^{2n},\omega)$ be a toric manifold.
-The moment map written in coordinates is given by where $\Phi_k,$ $k=1,\ldots, n,$ are Hamiltonian functions for the infinitesimal generators of the action.
-That is, they are defined, up to constants, by equations
+A \textit{toric manifold} is a symplectic manifold $(M^{2n},\omega)$ equipped with an effective Hamiltonian $n$-dimensional torus action.
+This Hamiltonian action induces the existence of a moment map which plays a crucial role in the study of toric manifolds.
+After identifying the Lie algebra dual of the $n$-torus with $\mathbb R^n,$ the moment map is given by where $\Phi_k,$ $k=1,\ldots, n,$ are Hamiltonian functions for the infinitesimal generators of the action.
+That is, they are defined up to constants by equations: